stanford-oval/node-pulseaudio/README.md

 node-pulseaudio — [PulseAudio](http://www.freedesktop.org/wiki/Software/PulseAudio/) integration addon for [NodeJS](http://nodejs.org/).
 Copyright © 2013  Kayo Phoenix <kayo@illumium.org>
+            2017-2019 The Board of Trustees of the Leland Stanford Junior University

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by